 Photos and Autographs

 If you want to get photos with players or have them autograph your jersey, there are two primary ways these days.
-Gone are the days when we the players parked on the roof and willingly came over to sign autographs on their way to their cars.
+Gone are the days when all the players parked on the roof and willingly came over to sign autographs on their way to their cars.
 It is harder to get things signed as the Caps have increased security around the players since winning the Cup.

 Rooftop Signing: Some players still park on the roof; however, the Caps have new set up a boundary area where they expect fans to wait for the players.

 Some fans do go to the lower level for autographs but we encourage people not to bother players below level 7 of the garage.
 There are new signs warning against loitering and mall security may not let you wait for players.
 If they park lower it is because they don’t want to interact with fans.

 Ice Rink Signing: Some of the players will come over to the area in front of the press room on the far side of the Capitals’ Rink.
 It is a gated area and can get pretty crowded.
 Try and move in and out to give everyone a chance.
 Braden Holtbyis great about stopping by.

 About OVECHKIN.
 Ovi typically parks on the roof.
 Please don’t sit on his car or peek in the windows.
 Alex typically will not stop for photos or autographs.
 You may see him stop occasionally, but it is usually for a young child or someone he already knows, like the Fan Club. (or us!!)
 He normally will rush out and jump in the car to head home to his wife or some other appointment.
 You can ask – but we will tell you he is not a fan of being yelled at or stalked so keep that in mind.